No One Is Bulletproof For Weight Regain After WLSSeptember 27, 2013

 Other reasons for weight gain after surgery are our new bodies were uncomfortable to us so we put on weight to feel more like ourselves and protected by the excess weight.
 After all, being overweight is what we know.
 Our new slimmer, healthier bodies can feel quite foreign.

-1. Analyze and identify what is triggering the weight gain.
+1. Get to the bottom of the cause: Analyze and identify what is triggering the weight gain.
 WLS is the first step in attaining control over weight.
 Weight gain after surgery is often triggered by factors that contributed to the original weight gain before you had surgery.

-2. Contact your bariatric surgeon or bariatric center to obtain their assistance.
+2. Reach out...now: Contact your bariatric surgeon or bariatric center to obtain their assistance.
 Most surgery centers have staff that can provide help and guidance with weight regain.
+Consider reaching out to a mental health professional that can support you and assist you to create strategies to combat the issues underneath causing you to turn to food.

-3. Return to basics!
-Go back to what made you lose weight after you had surgery.
-Eat your protein first with healthy food choices, regular exercise, 64 ounces of water daily and vitamin supplementation.
+3. Return to basics: Go back to what made you lose weight after you had surgery.
+Reflect back to how your life was before surgery.
+Write a list of the reasons you wanted to have surgery in the first place and refer to it often.
+Of course, eat your protein first with healthy food choices, regular exercise, 64 ounces of water daily and vitamin supplementation.

-4. Devise a system to recognize weight gain triggers and plan to deal with the triggers when they occur.
-Have a plan with alternative behaviors and responses to choose from can help minimize or eliminate emotional and excessive eating that leads to weight gain.
+4. Make your own list of distractions: Devise a system to recognize weight gain triggers and plan to deal with the triggers when they occur.
+Have a list of alternative behaviors and responses to choose from can help minimize or eliminate emotional and excessive eating that leads to weight gain.

-5. Be patient.
-It takes 21 days to make a new habit and a thousand days to master it.
+6. Be patient: It takes 21 days to make a new habit and a thousand days to master it.
 Take it one day at a time.
+Keep in mind that losing weight regain will be a much slower process than it was right after you had WLS.
+Make sure your expectations to lose weight regain are realistic.
+Set a goal of losing an average of 1-2 pounds weekly.

 This is the most important time for you to become active in your support group meeting again.
-With the assistance and support of your support group and ObesityHelp Support Group Leader, you will realize you are not alone.
+With the assistance and support of your support group leader and other members, you will realize you are not alone.
 It can be the turning point you need to get right back on track.

 Read more articles by Cathy!